It’s imperative that you become a (the foremost?) expert in your particular field if you really wanna reach your potential as a true leader.

 Marketing drew up this massive plan where they would mail letters to the customer base, asking for their approval for the conversion to check imaging.

-They forecasted an initial acceptance rate of ~40% in year 1, with future mailing planned each year thereafter for another 4 years until we got as close to 100% as they hoped.
+They forecasted an initial acceptance rate of ~40% in year 1, with future mailings planned each year thereafter for another 4 years until we got close to 100% (I believe it was 98% after 5 years).

 “I guarantee you we’ll get the overwhelming majority of our customers to agree to it, or, at least, not reject it!”

-Marketing actually readily agreed & we did the negative-option mailing.
+Marketing actually readily agreed with my “negative-option mailing” proposal & we did the mass mailings.

-Worse comes to worse, if the customer was adamant, we would be able to switch them back to “actual check return”.
+Worse comes to worse, if the customer was absolutely adamant, we would still be able to switch them back to “actual check return”.

 All in all, only 1.2% continued to receive “check return” instead of check imaging!
 The program was a resounding success!